 Executive Management Team

-Rauly Butler, Executive Vice President and Director of Retail Banking
+Rauly Butler, Executive Vice President, Director of Retail Banking

-Nathan Duda, Executive Vice President and Chief Financial Officer
+Nathan Duda, Executive Vice President, Chief Financial Officer

 Lane Elliott, Executive Vice President, Commercial Banking Treasury Services

-Scott Givans, Executive Vice President and Chief Credit Officer
+Scott Givans, Executive Vice President, Chief Credit Officer

-Deberah B. Kelley, Executive Vice President and Director of Wealth Management
+Deberah B. Kelley, Executive Vice President, Director of Wealth Management

-Doug Lutz, Executive Vice President and Director of Commercial Banking
+Doug Lutz, Executive Vice President, Director of Commercial Banking

 Chris Pierce, Executive Vice President, Chief Administrative Officer

-Brian Zeitler, Executive Vice President and Chief Information Officer
+Brian Zeitler, Executive Vice President, Chief Information Officer

 Board of Directors